Proud Boys brawl leads to stabbings, arrests in Albany

 At around noon on January 6th a small group of protesters gathered in East Capitol Park in support of a nationwide call to “Stop the Steal”, a conspiracy theory being promoted by Donald Trump supporters regarding the presidential election results.

-Video released by the Albany County District Attorney shows that violence began after a person wearing a yellow bandana, which typically signifies their association with the Proud Boys, punched a counter protester.
+Video released by the Albany County District Attorney shows that violence first erupted after a person wearing a yellow bandana, which has often been used to signify an association with the Proud Boys, punched a counter protester.
 According to the video and arrest reports, he was not arrested.
-Counter protesters say this man was also using a taser.
+Counter protesters have claimed online that this man was also using a taser.

 For his role in the altercation, Contompasis is being charged with a high-level felony.
 He is arguing self defense.

 Only one pro-Trump protester was arrested.
 66-year-old Colin Dermody, of Loudonville, was charged with a violation for striking another person with a flag pole.
-It’s unknown if Dermody is affiliated with the Proud Boys.
+It’s unknown if Dermody is affiliated with a particular group.

 In video taken by Darrell Camp, a reporter for right-wing talk radio station WDGJ, police can be seen arresting two other local Black Lives Matter protesters shortly after the violent incident was quelled.